markjnkim/es_mod/04-Web-APIs/content/lesson-2-forms.md

 ![Selected HTML input element logged as an object in the console](assets/lesson-2/1000-input-dir.jpg)

 Take a minute and examine all of the different properties.
 This is all of the underlying data that the browser keeps tabs on for a single HTML element.
-It knows virtually everything about this element, it's height and width on the page, what its parent elements are, what its child elements are (if applicable), and guess what?
+It knows virtually everything about this element, its height and width on the page, what its parent elements are, what its child elements are (if applicable), and guess what?
 It also know what the user has typed inside of the input box.

 Navigate down to the `value` property for this element, and we'll see exactly what we typed into the form before submitting it.
 This is the data we need to retrieve and create a new task item from!